Jones SWB Titanium Review: A Dream Bike and Dream Build

 - Superb wheelset that includes offset drilling and wide hubs for the ultimate in strength to weight.

 - Ti too pricey?
 Choose steel!
-Lots of options to suit your budget, too.
+Lots of build options to suit your budget.

-- Feels like a bike for life as long as parts remain available.
+- This is a Bike For Life as long as parts remain available.

 - Plus tyres aren’t a match for a plush 130mm suspension fork.
 Expect to make different line choices.

-- Undeniably expensive frameset, though there are mix and match steel options available too.
+- Expensive frameset, though there are mix and match steel options available too.

 - Truss fork and H-Bar Loops limit options for handlebar bags.